Tightening Mortgages Making It Difficult

 Initial coin offerings are moving closer to having some federal rules.
 According to experts like the ones from SoFi, ICOs, similar to IPOs, are the process of raising funds for newly launched virtual currencies.
 While the SEC hasn’t issued specific rules on ICOs, it recently put out a framework to help issuers determine whether they’ll fall under federal securities law.
 The guidelines will help the industry avoid violations.
 The SEC has said most ICOs are securities.

 ICOs aren’t dead, but they have declined substantially over the past year.
 Heightened regulatory scrutiny and a big drop in the value of cryptocurrencies such as bitcoin slowed down the market in the United States.
 A large source of funds: High-net-worth, accredited investors.
 Firms raised $1.2 billion through ICOs in 2018.
+In situations where the price of bitcoin is dropping, some people may opt to know the Ripple Price as an alternative, but since the price may still rise in the near future, there are still lots of people who want to learn How to buy bitcoin.

 Contact us here at PTC Computer Solutions to help understand the retail market and business technology of today.
 For more on the ever evolving Retail market and how to stay involved and relevant, contact us today.
 We work hard to stay ahead of the cutting edge and can assist your projects in understanding where you should be putting your efforts.